A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Deep Neural Network Hashing\cite{lai2015simultaneous}} DNNH utilizes a variant of the triplet ranking loss\cite{norouzi2012hamming} to preserve the relative similarities of images.
-Specifically, given a triplet $(\mathbf{x}_i,\mathbf{x}_j,\mathbf{x}_k)$ satisfies $s_{ij}^o>s_{ik}^o$, the ranking loss with margin is formulated as
+\emph{Deep Neural Network Hashing} (DNNH) \cite{lai2015simultaneous}.
+DNNH modifies the popular triplet ranking objective \cite{norouzi2012hamming} to preserve the relative relationships of samples.
+To be more precise, given a triplet $(\bm{x}_i,\bm{x}_j,\bm{x}_k)$ {with} $s_{ij}^o>s_{ik}^o$, the ranking loss with margin is formulated as:

-The loss encourages the binary code $\mathbf{b}_j$ to be closer to the $\mathbf{b}_i$ than $\mathbf{b}_k$.
-By replacing the Hamming distance with Euclidean distance, the loss function becomes convex
+The loss encourages the binary code $\bm{b}_j$ to be closer to the $\bm{b}_i$ than $\bm{b}_k$.
+By substituting the Euclidean distance for the Hamming distance, the loss function becomes convex, allowing for straightforward optimization:

-Besides, DNNH uses a sigmoid activation function followed by a piece-wise threshold function to encourage the output to be close to binary codes.
-The piece-wise threshold function is defined as
+Besides, DNNH introduces a sigmoid activation function along with a piece-wise threshold function, which encourage the continuous outputs to approach discrete codes. {The piece-wise threshold function is defined as:}

 where $\epsilon$ is a small positive hyper-parameter.
-It is evident that most elements of the output will be exact $0$ or $1$ by using this piece-wise threshold function, thus introducing less quantization loss.
+It is evident that most elements of the outputs will be exact $0$ or $1$ by using this piece-wise threshold function, thus {resulting in} less quantization loss.

-\emph{Deep Regularized Similarity Comparison Hashing\cite{zhang2015bit}} Besides the triplet loss, DRSCH also took advantage of pairwise information by introducing a difference loss as the regularization term.
-In addition, the bit weights are included when calculating the distance in Hamming space.
+\emph{Deep Regularized Similarity Comparison Hashing} (DRSCH)~\cite{zhang2015bit}.
+Besides the triplet loss, DRSCH also took advantage of pairwise information by introducing a difference loss as the regularization term. {The bit weights are also included when calculating the distances in the Hamming space.}